 Each speaker offers a specialized program, and many speakers offer multiple programs.
 Some presentations are specific to the South Dakota and Northern Plains experiences, while others explore greater themes of society and the human experience.

 Program Host Info

-Any non-profit organization is eligible to apply to host a scholar from the Speakers Bureau.
+Follow these "next steps" in applying to host a scholar from the Speakers Bureau.

-- Contact a scholar directly from the Speakers Bureau list.
+- Contact a scholar directly.

 - Set a date for the event.
 Allow a minimum of 45 minutes per presentation.

 - Apply to host a Speakers Bureau scholar with the $50 application fee 4-6 weeks before the program.

 - Promote your event.
 Thank the SDHC and NEH.
 Consult our promotional tips.

 - Complete the evaluation form.